MayamaTakeshi/unimrcp_experiments/README.md

 ## Testing plugins written in rust

-There are some plugins written in rust available at github:
+There are some plugins written in rust available on github:

   https://github.com/akmitrich/rsunimrcp_tts # equivalent of demosynth plugin.